9 Must-Try Bourbon Tasting Experiences in Kentucky

 Get There: 701 Wilkinson Blvd. in River View Park in Frankfort; 502.219.3318.

-Three Boys Farm Distillery, which celebrates its 10th anniversary in 2022, is located on a 127-acre working farm growing the corn and other grains used in its pot-still single distillation process.
+Three Boys Farm Distillery, which celebrated its 10th anniversary in 2022, is located on a 127-acre working farm growing the corn and other grains used in its pot-still single distillation process.
 The 30-minute Whiskey Thief Tour includes the opportunity to taste five different bourbons straight out of the barrels.
-Tickets are $25 per person and include keepsake tasting glass.
+Tickets are $30 per person and include a keepsake tasting glass.
 Love a particular sample?
-Fill a bottle yourself using a whiskey thief right there in the barn for an additional charge that varies based on size of bottle and bourbon you select.
+Fill a bottle yourself using a whiskey thief right there in the barn for an additional charge that varies based on the size of bottle and bourbon you select.
 Want to taste more?
 Head to the gift shop to sample flavored whiskeys and rums.

 Get There: 283 Crab Orchard Rd. in Frankfort; 502.552.1001

-BARDSTOWN
+BARDSTOWN BOURBON TASTING

 Get There: 426 Sutherland Rd. in Bardstown; 502.348.7779